stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Necromancy/index.md

 **Components:** V, S<br>
 **Duration:** Instantaneous

-*The sound of dolorous bells around a creature, for a momnet.*
+*The sound of dolorous bells around a creature, for a moment.*

 You point at one creature that you can see within range and make a necromancy attack roll vs the target's Wisdom defence.
 On a hit, the target takes 1d8 + your spellcasting attribute modifier profane damage.
-If the target is missing any of its Stamina, it instead takes 1d12 + your Spellcasting attribute modifier profane damage.
+If the target is missing any of its Stamina, it instead takes 1d12 + your spellcasting attribute modifier profane damage.